SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/physics/PhotonLibrary.md

 and if that fails automatically resubmitted with 3.5 days.
 Due to the age of some of the working nodes, a handful of jobs managed to fail the 3.5 day limit, but no job failed it twice (after manual resubmission).

+This production is also documented in [SBN DocDB 19958](https://sbn-docdb.fnal.gov/cgi-bin/sso/ShowDocument?docid=19958).

 ### 20210426